dannyl1u/node-server/README.md

 1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/)

-2. Clone the user app repository (this repo), and navigate to the project directory
+2. Clone the user app repository, and navigate to the project directory
    ```bash
    $ git clone https://github.com/dannyl1u/pet-name-generator-service.git
    $ cd pet-name-generator-service